janneri/react-flux-with-hooks-example/README.md

 }
 ```

-To evaluate whether or not I still want Redux in my toolchain, I need to build something without it, using plain React.
+To evaluate, whether or not I still want Redux in my toolchain, I need to build something using plain React.
 The example app should be small enough to implement in a reasonable time and big enough to make a point.
 To begin with, I decided to list the requirements and scope of evaluation.

 ## Requirements for the example app / evaluation

 The sample application is a todo list app, which allows the user to:
-1. add a todo items
+1. add todo items
 1. delete todo items
 1. mark items completed / not completed
 1. filter todo items (all/completed/not completed)

-The following non-functional requirements:
+Perhaps more importantly, we have the following non-functional requirements:
 1. The frontend loads todo items from a http/json API provided by a backend
 1. The frontend will add, delete and update items using the http/json API
 1. If the operation fails, an error message is shown.
 1. After error, the UI state is in sync with the backend state.
 1. The UI clearly indicates a loading state.
 For example, loading items is not the same as no items.
 1. Prevent double clicking delete item.
 Operations either succeed or fail before starting new operations.
+1. The UI updates optimistically - meaning the todo is added immediately and removed if the addition fails in the backend.

 These requirements should be enough to make the application complex/real enough for this evaluation.